Kamppi Center

 The entire complex was opened in stages, with the new metro station entrance opened on 2 June 2005, the central bus terminal on 5 June, the long-distance bus terminal on 6 June and the shopping centre opened on 2 March 2006.

 The appearance of the building is a reflection of the main architect Juhani Pallasmaa's ongoing interest in Constructivist architecture and Structuralist architecture, as if the building functions as a machine.

+Shopping centre

+Kamppi Shopping Center is a vibrant and popular shopping mall located in the heart of Helsinki, Finland.
+Opened in 2006, it is part of the larger Kamppi complex that includes the Helsinki bus station and metro station, making it a central urban hub.
+The shopping center hosts 90 shops and services, and 50 cafés and restaurants, spread across seven floors, offering a wide range of fashion, beauty, electronics, and home décor products.

+Kamppi also features numerous cafes and restaurants, with the fifth floor dedicated to a diverse dining area called "Kortteli," showcasing international culinary options.
+With its convenient location, extensive shopping options, and lively atmosphere, Kamppi Shopping Center is one of Helsinki’s busiest and most popular destinations for both locals and tourists.

 Transport

 City bus terminal

 It is located on level E (ground level).
 About 900 buses pass through it daily, and during peak hours more than 100 buses per hour.
 The terminal has 17 platforms.